mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/customizing-templates/index.md

     http-request auth realm example unless example-auth
     ```

-1. Create an access control list (ACL) rule inside `backend` section to grant different access rights to users who belong to the `admin-users` group  that you defined in the `userlist`.
+1. Create an access control list (ACL) rule inside the `backend` section to grant different access rights to users who belong to the `admin-users` group  that you defined in the `userlist`.

     For example: